jpetitcolas/jpetitcolas.github.com/_posts/2016-08-12-plugging-webpack-to-jekyll-powered-pages.md

 ### Enabling Live-Reload

 Enabling live-reload is quite easy.
-We just need to add the built `script` tag to our layout:
+We just need to add the built `script` to our layout:

 ``` xml
 <script src="{{ site.assets_base_url }}build.js" />